Gum and Bone Disease Therapy

 How We Care for Your Gums

-During every preventive, continuing-care hygiene visit, our hygienist will measure the level of bone surrounding each tooth.
+During every preventive, continuing-care hygiene visit, our hygienist will measure the level of gum and bone surrounding each tooth.
 This process is vital since periodontal disease involves the progressive and often painless loss of the alveolar bone around the teeth, which, if left undiagnosed or untreated, can lead to tooth mobility, abscess formation, and eventual tooth loss.
 These visits are recommended at time intervals based on your bacterial disease.

 Symptoms of Periodontal Disease